Gadji-M/PoolSeq_OMIcsTouch/README.md

 How to run the command line for coverage statistics ?

 `./Coverage_statistics.sh -b /path/to/bam_directory -o /path/to/output_directory`

+### Note: It's important to do QC check pre and post Mapping your Reads to the reference.

+## 3. Sorting and marking duplicates from .bam files
+<a name="section-8"></a>

+Here, i will show you how to sort according to coordinates, mark and remove duplicates using picard tools with bam files as input.
+This session will use the shell script `Sorting_marking_duplicates.sh`.

+How to run the command line?

+`./Sorting_marking_duplicates.sh -i /path/to/input_dir -o /path/to/output_dir -m metrics.txt -p /path/to/picard.jar`

+Where,
+- -i represents the file in which the bam files to process are into;
+- -o represents the file in which the output will be redirected;
+- -m represents the file in which the metric files of each bam file will be save after marking duplicates;
+- -p represents the path to the tool you will use to process the sorting and deduplication (in this case, picard.jar from the Picard toold).

 Where,
 -  -b represents the bam files directory;